5 Ways To Radically Improve Your Chances On LinkedIn

 First, even with a premium account, InMails are limited.
 Second, they are notorious for getting poor results.
 If you look like the perfect candidate a recruiter may take the time to research you online and find another way to contact you.
 If you fall into the maybe list, they may not.

-Make it easy for recruiters and hiring managers to contact you by including contact information in your Summary section.
+Make it easy for recruiters and hiring managers to contact you by including contact information in your About section.

 #5 Make It Pop

-If you’re looking for something different, you can put a link to a video resume on YouTube or a link to your personal website.
+To help readers learn more about you put a link to a video resume on YouTube or a link to your personal website.
 Look at what LinkedIn supports and choose what’s right for you.

 Finally, don’t put your LinkedIn profile up and forget it.
 Keep your profile active by posting status updates and liking and sharing other people’s posts.
 This keeps you top-of-mind with your connections and shows you are engaged with the platform.